tinyerp/erppeek/docs/tutorial.rst

 Duplicate a database
 --------------------

-It is sometimes useful to duplicate a databases (testing, backup, migration, ...).
+It is sometimes useful to duplicate a database (testing, backup, migration, ...).
 A shortcut is available for that, the required parameters are the original database name, the new database name and the superadmin password (this is the ``admin_passwd`` in the